Nationals vs. Tigers Player Props Betting Odds

 MLB Props Today: Washington Nationals

-- Patrick Corbin (2-5) will take the mound for the Nationals, his 10th start of the season.
+- Josiah Gray (3-5) will take the mound for the Nationals, his 10th start of the season.

 |Opponent